Bayesian Image Analysis in Fourier Space: BIFS Properties

-In addition to the algorithmic speed up for MAP and MMSE estimation, the independence property of the Fourier space approach also allows for trivial parallelization because sampling for each Fourier space location can be performed independently.
-Therefore, acceleration of a factor close to the number of processors available can be achieved up to having as many processors as Fourier space points.
+Note that for both MAP estimation and posterior sampling, the independence specification of the Fourier space approach also allows for trivial parallelization.
+Therefore, acceleration of a factor close to the number of processors available can be achieved for up to $n$ processors.

-Finally, another aspect in which it is computationally more efficient to work in the BIFS framework comes about because it is much easier to try different prior models defined in Fourier space.
-In particular, one can very easily change the parameter functions for the prior, which in our experience has the biggest effect on the properties of the prior overall.
-Changing the form of the prior distribution at each Fourier space location takes more coding effort but is still much less work than writing code for different MRF-prior-based posterior reconstructions; trying different MRF priors (beyond simply changing parameter values) is typically a non-trivial task.
+In addition to direct computational gain, working with BIFS is efficient because it is much easier to try different prior models as defined in Fourier space.
+In particular, one can very easily change the parameter functions for the prior.
+Changing the form of the prior distribution at each Fourier space location takes a little more coding effort, but considerably less than writing code for new MRF (or other image-based) posterior reconstructions; trying different MRF priors (beyond simply changing parameter values) is typically a non-trivial task.

-Overall, the computational speed afforded by BIFS, in addition to the potential for massive parallelization and flexibility of parameter functions, has great potential for the advancement of Bayesian image analysis and opens it up to play a larger role in Big Data imaging problems.
+Overall, the computational speed afforded by BIFS, in addition to the potential for massive parallelization along with the ease of coding different models, could help widen the use and application of Bayesian image analysis modeling.